|Cash Back Rating:||4.4 / 5|

 Capital One Customer Service Ratings

-Other Notable Features: No foreign transaction fees, $0 fraud liability, extended warranty, complimentary concierge services, price protection, car rental insurance, roadside assistance, premium experiences in dining and entertainment
+Other Notable Features: No foreign transaction fees, $0 fraud liability on unauthorized charges, extended warranty, complimentary concierge services, price protection, car rental insurance, roadside assistance, premium experiences in dining and entertainment

 |Find card offers for you: This card is not currently available on CreditCards.com, but you can still find a great card offer for you!
 Our CardMatch tool can help match you with prequalified offers and cards that align with your credit history – with no harm to your credit score.
 Get personalized offers from our partners in seconds.|

 Capital One Savor Cash Rewards Credit Card Review: More Details

 Designed with foodies in mind, the Capital One Savor Cash Rewards card comes with a generous earning rate on both dining and grocery store purchases – making it a great choice whether you prefer dining out or eating in.
-Plus, it comes with one of the highest rates of cash back on entertainment purchases, including a generous 8 percent on Vivid Seats ticket purchases.
+Plus, it comes with one of the highest rates of cash back on entertainment purchases, including a generous 8% on Vivid Seats ticket purchases.

 On the downside, it comes with a high annual fee – putting it out of reach for some spenders.
 You’ll have to spend a decent amount on eating out each year to offset the cost with other benefits.

 Here we cover:

 The Capital One Savor card comes with a generous earning rate – especially if you spend a big portion of your budget on dining and entertainment.
-Cardholders earn 8 percent cash back on tickets purchased through Vivid Seats, 4 percent on dining, entertainment and popular streaming services purchases, 3 percent on grocery store purchases (excluding superstores like Walmart® and Target®) and 1 percent on other purchases.
+Cardholders earn 8% cash back on tickets purchased through Vivid Seats, 4% on dining, entertainment and popular streaming services purchases, 3% on grocery store purchases (excluding superstores like Walmart® and Target®) and 1% on other purchases.
 This is one of the best rates available among rewards cards on both dining and entertainment purchases.

 What counts as “entertainment” on the Savor card?